Schwartz Performing Arts Fund

 April 23 - May 2, 2026

-The University of Rochester’s International Theatre Program presents Lucas Hnath’s acclaimed play The Christians in spring 2026—a compelling exploration of faith, doubt, and belonging in contemporary America.
-Set in a modern mega-church, the production features a gospel choir led by Julius Dicks (Arthur Satz Department of Music and Music Director at Baber AME Church), uniting URochester students and local community artists.
-This collaboration bridges campus and community, offering mentorship, shared artistry, and a powerful reflection on conviction, inclusivity, and spiritual identity.
+The University of Rochester’s International Theatre Program presented Lucas Hnath’s acclaimed play The Christians in spring 2026—a compelling exploration of faith, doubt, and belonging in contemporary America.
+Set in a modern mega-church, the production featured a gospel choir led by Julius Dicks (Arthur Satz Department of Music and Music Director at Baber AME Church), uniting URochester students and local community artists.
+This collaboration bridged campus and community, offering mentorship, shared artistry, and a powerful reflection on conviction, inclusivity, and spiritual identity.

 The University of Rochester’s Program of Dance and Movement welcomed the acclaimed contemporary dance company A.I.M by Kyle Abraham for a dynamic residency that combined performance, education, and community engagement.
 Under the artistic direction of Kyle Abraham—a visionary choreographer celebrated for blending traditional and vernacular dance styles—A.I.M explores themes rooted in Black and queer history and culture through a distinctive and highly physical movement vocabulary.